-Our two selected professional services consultants, Blauer Associates and Brinnier& Larios, P.C., served the Village in their administrative and engineering roles for all ten (10) of the above noted OCR CDBG projects.
+Our two selected professional services consultants, Blauer Associates and Brinnier& Larios, P.C., served the Village in their administrative and engineering roles for all eleven (11) of the above noted OCR CDBG projects.
 Both firms have long experience in implementing CDBG projects.

-Village administrative staff members who implemented completed project OCR #793PR115-20 are currently implementing OCR #793PR80-21 and OCR #793PR168-22.
-Mayor Tim Rogers, Clerk/Treasurer Nancy Branco and Deputy Clerk Nicole MacLean will serve in similar roles for this proposed FY 2023 project.
+Village administrative staff members who implemented (or are implementing) projects OCR #793PR115-20 OCR #793PR80-21, OCR #793PR168-22 and OCR #793PR131-23 will continue in their respective roles.
+Mayor Tim Rogers, Clerk/Treasurer Nancy Branco and Deputy Clerk Nicole MacLean will serve in similar roles for this proposed FY 2024 project.